For Pride Month 2021, Enspira interviewed two pioneers in the LGBTQ+ business community who continue to inspire change.

-As we look back on 2021 Pride Month, Enspira interviewed two pioneers in the LGBTQ+ business community: Beck Bailey, a managing director of Inclusion & Diversity at Accenture, and Kurt Landon, founder, and CEO of Enspira HR.
-Bailey has spent over 20+ years in corporate, non-profit, and entrepreneurial roles across various industries and is an openly transgender man.
-Landon has spent 26+ years as an executive and entrepreneur in senior business and HR leadership roles spanning various industries and geographies.
-Landon is an openly gay leader and is currently the CEO of Enspira, a boutique HR consulting firm that was recently certified as an LGBTQ Business Enterprise™ by the National LGBTQ+ Chamber of Commerce.
+As we look back on 2021 Pride Month, Enspira interviewed two pioneers in the LGBTQ+ business community: Beck Bailey, a managing director of Inclusion & Diversity at Accenture, and Kurt Landon, founder and CEO of Enspira HR, a boutique HR consulting firm that was recently certified as an LGBTQ Business Enterprise™ by the National LGBTQ+ Chamber of Commerce.
+Bailey has spent over 20+ years in corporate, non-profit, and entrepreneurial roles across various industries, and is an openly transgender man.
+Before founding Enspira, Landon, who is openly gay, spent 26+ years as an executive and entrepreneur in senior business and HR leadership roles spanning various industries and geographies.

-Some companies celebrate these differences better than others, however, and it often depends on the leadership.
-On more than one occasion, Landon felt a lack of inclusion, belonging, and safety from his organization's leadership, which resulted in him leaving in order to seek an environment that felt safe, respectful and more aligned with his values.
+Some companies celebrate these differences better than others--and it often depends on leadership.
+More than once, Landon felt a lack of inclusion and belonging from management, which drove him to leave and seek an environment that felt safe, respectful and more aligned with his values.
 "A job search for an LGBTQ+ individual is harder and scarier," Landon said.
 "You have to assess so many different things to make sure you're in an environment where you can work safely.
 How do you assess that from the outside?"